Jimmy Lai: National security law and prosecution

+Conviction and imprisonment

+On 15 December 2025, Hong Kong's High Court found Jimmy Lai Chee-ying guilty of collusion and sedition in his national security trial.
+The judge said the evidence is clear that Lai conspired with others including Apple Daily staff to undermine national security.
+Jimmy Lai was sentenced to 20 years in prison on 9 February 2026.

+The Asia director at Human Rights Watch called the sentence a "death sentence" which was "cruel and profoundly unjust."
+Kevin Yam, a democracy advocate and lawyer, also criticized the ruling, declaring it "effectively a life sentence by any other name."
+He stated that Hong Kong was even harsher than mainland China.
+Taiwan's Mainland Affairs Council condemned the sentence as "harsh," stating that it "tramples on freedom of speech."
+Reporters Without Borders stated that the ruling underscored "the complete collapse of press freedom" and "profound contempt for independent journalism."
+The Committee to Protect Journalists advocated for Lai's release.
+Jodie Ginsberg called the decision "the final nail in the coffin for freedom of the press."

+Lai's son called it a "dark day for justice" and his daughter stated that he would "die a martyr behind bars."

+Lin Jian, a spokesperson for China's foreign ministry, called Lai "a key planner and participant in a series of anti-China and disruptive activities in Hong Kong" and declared that his sentencing was legitimate and legal while stating that "there is no room for argument."

+On 26 February 2026, the Hong Kong Court of Appeal overturned Lai's conviction for fraud in the subletting of office space.

 Films

 The Hong Konger: Jimmy Lai's Extraordinary Struggle for Freedom

 The Hong Konger: Jimmy Lai's Extraordinary Struggle for Freedom is a documentary film produced by American think tank Acton Institute.
 In the film, Lai's various businesses are highlighted, and Lai is shown to prioritise freedom of speech and pro-democracy stances over pure entrepreneurial or profit motives.
 Jack Wolfsohn of National Review said that the film "...sends a vital message about the importance of preserving liberty and fighting tyranny."

 The Call of the Entrepreneur

 The Call of the Entrepreneur is a documentary produced by Cold Water Media in which Jimmy Lai is one of the main subjects.
 The film premiered in Grand Rapids, Michigan, US on 17 May 2007.

 Personal life

 Lai and his first wife, Judy, had three children.
 She left him for another man.
 In 1989 he met his current wife Teresa, then a 24-year-old college student; they married two years later, and have children together.